crypticCaroline/puppyplaymates/README.md

     });

 ### Content:
-I asked users to create profile, most of the profiles have been created by test users, friends and family.
+I asked users to create profile, most of the profiles have been created by test users, friends, and family.
 The images they have used are of their own dogs or from the internet.

 Code & Content (not already attributed): Rebecca Kelsall